Introduction to Creator Marketing Tools

-Influencer Marketing Software Overview
+Creator Marketing Tools Overview

-Core Concepts Behind Creator Tools
+Core Concepts Behind Modern Creator Tools

-Influencer Discovery And Vetting
+Creator Discovery and Vetting

 Discovery features determine how easily you can find relevant creators and verify their audiences.
 Strong discovery capabilities reduce guesswork, save scouting time, and prevent collaboration with accounts that have inflated metrics or misaligned audiences.